Knowledge base

 Test automation helps businesses test faster, makes testers more productive, brings a higher return of investment compared to manual testing, and makes the application under test higher quality.

-Related reading: 4 Steps Businesses Miss When Calculating the ROI of Test Automation
+Related reading: How to Calculate the ROI of Test Automation

 The benefits of test automation are dependent on the buy-in from your team, management, and the type of tool you’re using.